March 26, 2026 (2w ago)

 Next.js middleware runs at the edge on every incoming request.
 Each execution counts against your 10 million edge request allocation.
 A site with 15 million monthly requests exhausts the included allocation and incurs $10 in overage charges -- just from middleware.

-[UNIQUE INSIGHT] Gotchas 3 and 8 compound: if your middleware invokes a serverless function, every request triggers charges on edge requests, function invocations, CPU time, and memory simultaneously.
+Worth noting: gotchas 3 and 8 compound.
+If your middleware invokes a serverless function, every request triggers charges on edge requests, function invocations, CPU time, and memory simultaneously.
 A single page load can generate four separate billing events.

 Related: Next.js hosting cost calculator with real formulas

-A 5-person team on Vercel Pro pays between $100 and $883/month depending on traffic and add-ons, while self-hosting on a Hetzner CAX21 (ARM, 4 vCPU, 8GB RAM) costs EUR 7.49/month with 20TB bandwidth included (Hetzner Cloud, 2026).
+A 5-person team on Vercel Pro pays between $100 and $883/month depending on traffic and add-ons, while self-hosting on a Hetzner CAX21 (ARM, 4 vCPU, 8GB RAM) costs EUR 7.49/month with 20TB bandwidth included.
 That's roughly 90% less -- but cost isn't the only variable worth comparing.

 | Cost item | Vercel Pro (5 seats) | Self-hosted (Hetzner VPS) |